-A witty, provocative, and deeply human conversation about ageing, identity, and what we wear as our bodies and lives change.
-Peta Murray and David Carlin challenge clichés of decline and invisibility, asking how clothing can express dignity, rebellion, humour, and selfhood in later life.
-Expect sharp insights, cultural critique, and plenty of laughs — because getting older doesn’t mean fading into beige.
+A witty, provocative, and deeply human conversation about ageing, identity, and how we manage as lives change.
+Peta Murray and David Carlin challenge clichés of decline and invisibility, asking about dignity, rebellion, humour, and selfhood in later life.
+Expect sharp insights, cultural critique, and plenty of laughs — because getting ol

 3.30 - 4.30pm